emberjs/guides/source/localizable/getting-started/quick-start.md

 see the `<h2>` you put in the `scientists.hbs` template, right below the `<h1>` from our `application.hbs` template.

+Templates are rendered into the {{outlet}} of its parent route's template.

 Now that we've got the `scientists` template rendering, let's give it some data to render.
 We do that by specifying a _model_ for that route, and we can specify a model by editing `app/routes/scientists.js`.